department-of-veterans-affairs/va.gov-team/products/cms-integration/content-build-comparison.md

 - [Staging build time trend](http://jenkins.vfs.va.gov/job/deploys/job/vets-website-vagovstaging/buildTimeTrend) (vagovstaging)
 - [Prod build time trend](http://jenkins.vfs.va.gov/job/deploys/job/vets-website-vagovprod/buildTimeTrend) (vagovprod)

 On the build time trend page you will see a section titled "Build Time Trend".
-This section will list all of the deploy times starting from the most recent build.
-The times listed in the *Duration* column will show the duration of the deploy.
+This section lists the most recent deploys in descending order.
+The times listed in the *Duration* column show the duration of the deploys.
 This is what we want to add to the spreadsheet under the *Deploy Time* column.

 <img width="1237" alt="Screen Shot 2020-12-08 at 7 02 45 PM" src="https://user-images.githubusercontent.com/9042882/101569784-fba30600-3989-11eb-94a6-1cc415cfb963.png">